Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Conclusion

+The proposed CAL framework addresses the challenges of optimization imbalance and noise interference in multi-modal learning.
+In contrast to conventional approaches that primarily suppress dominant modalities, CAL introduces a novel contribution metric derived from both marginal performance and dynamic potential.
+This metric adaptively reinforces high-contribution modalities and guides asymmetric gradient updates to maximize the utility of the most informative sources .Concurrently, the framework employs asymmetric compression on modality features, which effectively reduces noise while simultaneously promoting the training of weaker modalities.
+This dual mechanism enhances overall model robustness against noise and alleviates modality imbalance.

-Experiments on five benchmark datasets show that CAL achieves state-of-the-art performance in both imbalanced fusion tasks and noise attack tasks, significantly surpassing leading models such as ARL, QMF, and EAU.
-Ablation experiments further verify that the "dynamic enhancement" strategy (CAL strategy) outperforms the "suppressing strong" strategy (OGM strategy), and the effectiveness of the \(D \times I\) contribution calculation method.
-As a flexible framework, CAL can be easily transferred to other tasks.
+Empirical evaluations on five benchmark datasets demonstrate that the proposed framework achieves state-of-the-art results in both imbalanced fusion and noise-affected scenarios, outperforming strong baselines such as ARL, QMF and EAU.
+Ablation studies confirm the superiority of the dynamic reinforcement strategy over strong-modality suppression and validate the efficacy of the contribution calculation method based on $\phi(m) \times R^m(t, n)$.
+Designed as a flexible and modular framework, it can be readily transferred to other multi-modal tasks.

-Although CAL has made significant progress, its contribution metric \(W^m\) places excessive emphasis on human subjective awareness.
-Therefore, developing more intelligent contribution evaluation and gradient adjustment methods remains a key direction for optimizing the CAL framework.
-While the "strengthening" strategy in CAL performs excellently in terms of performance, it may amplify inherent biases in dominant modalities, and further research is needed to assess and mitigate potential bias amplification effects.
+Despite these advancements, the current contribution assessment mechanism relies on manually tuned parameters, which may introduce subjective bias.
+Consequently, developing more intelligent, adaptive methods for evaluating modality contribution and adjusting gradients remains a crucial direction for further refining the framework.